SystemJargon/unifi-usg/unifi-video/README.md

 # Unifi Video

 Mostly now dead because of Unifi Protect.
-It still works but no EoL support by Ubiquiti.
+It still works but now EoL.
+No official support by Ubiquiti.

 ## Debian Versions